Actively Recruiting

 - Relationship duration of at least 2 years

-- At least one partner scoring 30 or less on the Dyadic Adjustment Scale (DAS-32), indicating significant relationship distress
+- At least one partner scoring 30 on the Dyadic Adjustment Scale (DAS-32) indicating significant relationship distress

-- At least one partner scoring in mild to severe range on the Beck Depression Inventory-II (BDI-II) or Beck Anxiety Inventory (BAI)
+- At least one partner with mild, moderate, or severe depression or anxiety symptoms on the Beck Depression Inventory-II (BDI-II) or Beck Anxiety Inventory (BAI)

 You will not qualify if you...